 The idea behind this is that the Dutch want to exhibit that there are no valuable goods and possessions to be stolen.
 For instance, my boyfriend even leaves the glove compartment open to show there isn’t anything interesting to steal.
 The one time he did close it, he woke up the next morning to find the window smashed into pieces.

 The weather in the Netherlands isn’t something you call lovely on a regular basis (except for summer).
-Being located on the Northern sea it’s cold, wet, and rainy most of the time.
+Being located on the Northern Sea it’s cold, wet, and rainy most of the time.
 Riding your bike when it’s pouring and windy is just about the worst experience, but the Dutch do this every day.
 Just to be clear weather is not a culture shock per se but more so how the Dutch react to it.
 The Dutch even have different words for the types of bad weather.

-The Infamous Duch Directness (Severely gave me culture shock in the Netherlands)
+The infamous Duch directness (severely gave me culture shock in the Netherlands)

 The Dutch are very direct and not afraid to give you their honest opinion.
 This can take a lot of time for foreigners in the Netherlands to adjust to.
 For instance, if you ask someone if your outfit is okay they will be brutally honest.
-They might tell you it’s too tight, short or maybe you even gained some weight.
+They might tell you it’s too tight, or short, or maybe you even gained some weight.
 They don’t mean this in a purposefully rude way but are simply giving an answer to the question you asked.

 How do you handle Dutch Directness?